 Why have a mentoring session?

 The same can be said for partners, family and friends.
 Gauging opinion on the right thing to do with regards your career is a minefield of self-interest.
-What is often needed is a frank and insightful insight into your circumstances and sometimes to be told you do not want to hear.
+What is often needed is frank and honest insight into your circumstances.
+Sometimes that means being told what you do not want to hear.
 Mentoring is about support, but it is also about improvement and pushing someone to that next step.
 Often after a session a client will tell me they feel a sudden bounce in their step and a renewed confidence and vigour.

 PRACTICAL HELP